Home » The DoJiggy Fundraising Blog » Creative Ways to Thank Your Donors and Sponsors

 Thanking Donors with a Personal Video

-Personalized thank you videos hold the potential to touch donors.
+Personalized videos can touch donors.
 They hear your voice and see you say thanks to them in a video they can share.
 An effective place to create a personalized video thanking donors is onsite with those you serve.
 Standing along a river bed or clean park that a donor’s gift has helped to restore is also effective.

 Offer Donor Appreciation Events or Tickets